The tea spilled in the plastic bag as I rode back home. I wonder why it’s brown, “Oh it was mocha, not matcha tea!”

 “We’re very sorry sir.”
 The cashier apologized.
 She’s obviously embarrassed, yet very sincere.
 She promised they’d get my tea and assured that everything will be fine.

 The cashier relayed the bad news to the rest of the staff and one of them jested, “it was matcha, not mocha!”
 Then followed by a giggle, then another giggle, and everyone was joking and laughing.

 I didn’t expect that.

-Often we rage on minor mistakes, like when our employee fail to submit a report or when the waiter give us the wrong food.
+Often we rage at minor mistakes, like when our employee fails to submit a report or when the waiter gives us the wrong food.

 But if we try to pause for a second and zoom out, hey what’s the rage for?
 That’s just someone’s mistake.
 It’s not the end of the world.